Skip to footer content

 wkhtmltopdf_deinit();

-cout << "PDF saved successfully." << endl;
+std::cout << "PDF saved successfully." << std::endl;

 Now, build the project and execute the code using F9.
 The output is generated and saved in the project folder.
 The resulting PDF is as follows:

 One of the key advantages of IronPDF is its versatility.
 It supports not only the conversion of simple HTML documents but also complex web pages with CSS styling, JavaScript interactions, and even dynamic content.
-Moreover, you can develop different PDF converter with quick access to its conversion methods.
+Moreover, you can develop different PDF converters with quick access to its conversion methods.

-Here's the code example to convert HTML string to PDF using IronPDF in C#:
+Here's the code example to convert HTML String to PDF using IronPDF in C#:

 using IronPdf;